 Atlas 2A vehicle data

-The Atlas 2A is the least powerful version of the Atlas rocket family, capable to lifting payloads of 3,070 kg (6,760 lb) into a geostationary transfer orbit.
-It features no solid rocket boosters.
+The Atlas 2A is a two-and-one-half stage rocket capable to lifting payloads of 3,070 kg (6,760 lb) into a geostationary transfer orbit.
+It features no strap-on solid rocket boosters and is the least powerful version of the Atlas family.

 The Atlas 2A is a two-and-one-half stage launch vehicle.
 The Centaur upper stage is mounted on top of the one-and-one-half stage Atlas booster.

 Atlas booster propulsion is provided by the Rocketdyne MA-5A engine system, which includes the sustainer engine and booster engine system.
 All engines are ignited before liftoff and develop a total sea-level-rated thrust of 490,000 pounds.
 The section containing the booster engine is jettisoned (booster package jettison [BPJ]) at an axial acceleration of 5.0 g.
 Flight continues powered by the sustainer engine ("sustainer phase" flight) until propellant depletion.

 The Atlas is connected to the Centaur by the interstage adapter.
 This aluminum structure provides the structural link between Atlas and Centaur.
 The Atlas is separated from the Centaur by a flexible linear-shaped charge system attached to the forward ring of the interstage adapter.

 Centaur avionics packages, mounted on the equipment module, control and monitor all vehicle functions.
 Centaur avionics perform the inertial guidance and attitude control computations for both Atlas and Centaur phases of flight, and control Centaur tank pressures and propellant use.